jeffclough/profile/README.md

 ### Shell functions

+- `archos [-hnrka]` Outputs the OS name (-n), OS release (-r), kernel version (-k), and/or architecture (-a) we're running under.
+- `date [ARGS]` Output the current date formatted as "+%Y-%m-%d %H:%M:%S" _UNLESS_ there are any command line argumnents, in which case this is just like the regular `date` command.
+- `debug TEXT ...` Outputs a timestamp and message in the colorDebug color if SCRIPT_DEBUG is not empty.
+- `echo_tc COLOR_CODE TEXT ...` Outputs text in using the ANSI color code.
+See `error`, `warning`, and `info` for examples.
+- `error TEXT ...` Outputs a timestamp and message in the colorError color if SCRIPT_ERROR is not empty.
+- `info TEXT ...` Outputs a timestamp and message in the colorInfo color if SCRIPT_INFO is not empty.
+- `notice TEXT ...` Outputs a timestamp and message in the colorNotice color if SCRIPT_NOTICE is not empty.
 - `prepend_path`
 - `prepend_paths`
 - `realpath`
+- `warning TEXT ...` Outputs a timestamp and message in the colorWarning color if SCRIPT_WARNING is not empty.

 ## .zprofile (and .profile-prolog and .profile-epilog)
 Zshell sources .zprofile after .zshenv and before .zshrc.
 Other than that, it's